mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/describe.md

 ## Expected Output

 name: name of the model
-performance : obtained accuracy (From 0.0 to 1.0) for that candidate model
+performance : obtained accuracy (from 0.0 to 1.0) for that candidate model
-selected: the Auto_ML pick the best performed cadidate (1)
+selected: the Auto ML pick the best performed cadidate (1)

 If you're unsure on how to DESCRIBE your model or understand the results feel free to ask us how to do it on the community [Slack workspace](https://join.slack.com/t/mindsdbcommunity/shared_invite/zt-o8mrmx3l-5ai~5H66s6wlxFfBMVI6wQ).